Code of Business Conduct and Ethics

 Personnel who have access to confidential (or “inside”) information are not permitted to use or share that information for stock trading purposes or for any other purpose except to conduct our business.
 All non- public information about the Company or about companies with which we do business is considered confidential information.
 To use material non-public information in connection with buying or selling securities, including “tipping” others who might make an investment decision on the basis of this information, is not only unethical, it is illegal.
 You must exercise the utmost care when handling material inside information.

 Our personnel are expected to comply with the applicable laws in all countries to which they travel, in which they operate and where we otherwise do business, including laws prohibiting bribery, corruption or the conduct of business with specified individuals, companies or countries.
+Many countries in which we do business, including China and the United Kingdom, have bribery laws that prohibit companies and individuals from offering or accepting improper advantages, including bribes or kickbacks, to or from individuals, commercial businesses or government officials.
+We prohibit giving or receiving bribes, kickbacks, and other improper payments, whether made directly or indirectly, to or from any individual or organization in any location.
 The fact that, in some countries, certain laws are not enforced or that violation of those laws is not subject to public criticism is not an excuse for noncompliance.
 We expect our personnel to comply with U.S. laws, rules and regulations governing the conduct of business by its citizens and corporations outside the U.S.